flowtasticai/flowtastic-chat-retrieval/README.md

 ## Setup

 1. clone this repository and run `yarn install`
-2. copy `.env.example` to `.env` and add the necessary workflow/input/output ids
+2. copy `.env.example` to `.env` and add the necessary workflow ids
 3. run `yarn dev` to launch a local dev server

+**Note**: this app works with the sample `Retrieval: Upload` and `Retrieval: Query` templates.
+If you use other workflows you might have to adjust input/output names to match those from these workflows.